ArthurVerrez/ngt-technical-test/README.md

 The *jupyter notebook* already contains step by step explanation on the process.

 *Python 3.7* and the library *pandas* were used.
-The dataset had the following schema, I also included my interpretation of the column.
+The dataset had the following schema, I also included my interpretation of the columns.

 |Column name|Interpretation|
 |--|--|